-Roasting kabocha and yellow yellows together until caramelized brings out the sweetness as well as the earthiness of these vegetables before turning them into a rich vegetarian based soup.
+Roasting kabocha and yellow onions together until caramelized brings out the sweetness as well as the earthiness of these vegetables, before turning them into a rich vegetarian-based Roasted Kabocha Soup.

 I have been seeing a lot of kabocha recipes in my Australian Gourmet magazines.
 I finally found both green and red varietals at the Berkeley farmers market.
-What is a Kabocha?
-It is also known as a Japanese pumpkin throughout Australia, New Zealand and Southeast Asia.
+What is Kabocha?
+It is also known as a Japanese pumpkin throughout Australia, New Zealand, and Southeast Asia.
 It is the short stubby cousin to our native pumpkin.
 The kabocha is round but also rather bumpy with knobby skin, the color is either a dull green or red but the insides are an intense red-orange color.
 It is naturally sweet, even sweet than a butternut squash with a similar texture of a pumpkin.
 I thought the flesh tasted rather earthy like a russet potato.
-It is rich in beta carotene, iron, vitamin C and potassium.
+It is rich in beta-carotene, iron, vitamin C, and potassium.

 This was my first time using a kabocha and I decided that I wanted to make it into a soup.
 I slowly roasted it with some yellow onions and olive oil until it was caramelized.
 Then I simmered the flesh as well as the onions with plain water – I find that vegetable stock changes the flavor of soups and takes away from their natural taste.
 I then pureed the mixture and served it with a piece of fried sage and a drizzle of the sage oil.
 It was rich in flavor but light in calories.
 This soup would make a perfect soup course for your Thanksgiving table.

 a drizzle of olive oil

 Heat oven to 425.

 Put kabocha and onion in a roasting pan and drizzle with olive oil.
 Roast for about 30 -45 minutes until soft and caramelized.
 Remove from the oven and gently remove the flesh of the kabocha from the skin.